-Toshiba to supply A2A and Terna with engineering and construction services for Italy-Balkans power underwater cable12.
-December 2012. / SEE Energy News
+Toshiba to supply A2A and Terna with engineering and construction services for Italy-Balkans power underwater cable, SEE Energy News

 Japan’s Toshiba Corporation (6502.T) said its Italian unit has won a $243 million engineering, procurement and construction contract for part of an undersea power link between Italy and Montenegro.